KyoriPowered/adventure-docs/source/minimessage.rst

 ^^^^^^^^^^^^^^^^^^^

 This library uses tags.
 Everything you do will be defined with tags.
 Tags have a start tag and an end tag (the ``<reset>`` tag is an exception here).
-Start tags are mandatory (obviously), end tags aren't.
+Start tags are mandatory, end tags aren't.
 ``<yellow>Hello <blue>World<yellow>!`` and ``<yellow>Hello <blue>World</blue>!`` and even ``<yellow>Hello </yellow><blue>World</blue><yellow>!</yellow>`` all do the same.

-All tag names are case-insensitive to reduce the possibility for conflict, but we recommend keeping all tag names lowercase (or at the very least, being consistent).
+All tag names are case-insensitive to reduce the possibility of conflict, but we recommend keeping all tag names lowercase (or at the very least, being consistent).

 Some tags have inner tags.
 Those look like this: ``<tag:inner>stuff</tag>``.
 For example: ``<hover:show_text:"<red>test:TEST">TEST`` or ``<click:run_command:test>TEST``
-As you can see, those sometimes contain components, sometimes just strings.
-Refer to the detailed docs below.
+As you can see, they can sometimes contain components or sometimes just strings.
+Please refer to the detailed docs below for more information on inner tags.

-Single (``'``) and double (``"``) quotes can be used interchangeably, but for your own sanity, please stay consistent, choose one for all your messages.
-MiniMessage *should* handle mismatched quotes nicely tho.
+While single (``'``) and double (``"``) quotes can usually be used interchangeably, for your sanity, stick to one or the other for all your messages and stay consistent.

-The components try to represent vanilla as closely as possible.
+MiniMessage components try to mimic Vanilla formatting as closely as possible.
-It might to helpful to use `the minecraft wiki <https://minecraft.gamepedia.com/Raw_JSON_text_format>`_ as a reference, especially for stuff like the actions and values of click and hover events.
+It might help to use `the Minecraft wiki <https://minecraft.gamepedia.com/Raw_JSON_text_format>`_ as a reference, especially for things like the actions and values of click and hover events.

 The `MiniMessage Web Viewer <https://webui.adventure.kyori.net>`_ allows testing MiniMessage text locally, without having to spin up a Minecraft instance.
 It can be helpful to put examples from these docs into the viewer while learning.